AjaniBilby/htmx-router/readme.md

 ## StyleCSS

+> **DEPRECATED**: If you utilize `@kitajs/html` instead of `typed-html` this function is no longer needed

-This is a helper function allowing you to give it a [CSS.Properties](https://www.npmjs.com/package/csstype) type, and render it into a string for [typed-html](https://www.npmjs.com/package/typed-html) to use.
+This is a helper function allowing you to give it a [CSS.Properties](https://www.npmjs.com/package/csstype) type, and render it into a string for [kitajs/html](https://kitajs.github.io/html/) to use.
 ```tsx
 <div style={StyleCSS({
   height: "100%",